-Plautilla Bricci (1616-90) is one of the earliest examples of women architects; her father Giovanni was a musician and a painter and her brother Basilio was a painter and an architect and these circumstances allowed Plautilla
+Plautilla Bricci (1616-1690) is one of the earliest examples of women architects; her father Giovanni was a musician and a painter and her brother Basilio was a painter and an architect and these circumstances allowed Plautilla

-Unlike the other early Christian churches S. Pancrazio does not have a porch or a courtyard before the entrance; however it is located at a short distance from Via Vitellia, an ancient road, and it is likely that the area between the first entrance and the building had the function of a narthex, the part of a church which was screened off from the rest of the building and where catechumens attended ceremonies.
+Unlike the other early Christian churches S. Pancrazio does not have a porch or a courtyard before the entrance; however it is located at a short distance from Via Vitellia, a minor ancient road, and it is likely that the area between the first entrance and the building had the function of a narthex, the part of a church which was screened off from the rest of the building and where catechumens attended ceremonies.

 (left) Entrance; (centre) fake XVIIth century architecture; (right) XVIIth century stucco decoration

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Da Elpidio Benedetti Agente di Lodovico XIV.
 Re di Francia fu eretto questo casino in forma di Vascello, con disegno di Plautilla Bricci Romana; e vi è unito un amenissimo giardino, che ora sono del Conte Stefano Giraud.
 In mezzo alle due strade fa nobilissima prospettiva il